Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### CinemachineCore.Instance is removed

-Methods and properties that used to be accessed via the `CinemachineCore.Instance` singleton are now direct static methods and properties on `CinemachineCore`.
+Most methods and properties that used to be accessed via the `CinemachineCore.Instance` singleton are now direct static methods and properties on `CinemachineCore`.
+There are some exceptions, notably `ActiveBrainCount` and `GetActiveBrain()`.
+These are now static methods in `CinemachineBrain`.

 ### Cleaner Object Structure, No Hidden GameObjects